 - Speed of assets being distributed.

-The rules for trusts can be complex, so you’ll want to obtain expert advice before determining whether a trust should be a part of your estate plan.
+The rules for trusts can be complex and there is a cost to create and maintain them.
+You'll want to obtain expert advice on whether a trust should be a part of your estate plan.

 Your Guide to Estate Planning